trustgraph-ai/trustgraph/README.md

     *   It starts from the identified entry points and traverses the connections within the Knowledge Graph.
 Users can configure the **number of 'hops'** (relationship traversals) to expand the contextual window, gathering interconnected information.
     *   This structured **subgraph**, containing entities and their relationships, forms a highly relevant and context-aware input prompt for the LLM that is endlessly configurable with options for the number of entities, relationships, and overall subgraph size.

-## 🧠 Knowledge Cores
+## 🧠 Knowledge Packages

-One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets. **TrustGraph** solves this problem by storing the results of the document ingestion process in reusable Knowledge Cores.
-Being able to store and reuse the Knowledge Cores means the process has to be run only once for a set of documents.
-These reusable Knowledge Cores can be loaded back into **TrustGraph** and used for TrustRAG.
+One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets. **TrustGraph** solves this problem by storing the results of the data ingestion process in reusable Knowledge Packages.
+Being able to store and reuse the Knowledge Packages means the data transformation process has to be run only once.
+These reusable Knowledge Packages can be loaded back into **TrustGraph** and used for GraphRAG.

-A Knowledge Core has two components:
+A Knowledge Package has two components:

 - Set of Graph Edges
 - Set of mapped Vector Embeddings

-When a Knowledge Core is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.
+When a Knowledge Package is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.

 ## 📐 Architecture

-As a full-stack platform, TrustGraph provides all the stack layers needed to connect the data layer to the app layer for autonomous operations.
+TrustGraph provides all the services, stores, control plane, and API gateway needed to connect your data to intelligent agents.

 ![architecture](TG-platform-diagram.svg)

 ## 🧩 Integrations
-TrustGraph seamlessly integrates API services, data stores, observability, telemetry, and control flow for a unified platform experience.
+TrustGraph provides maximum flexibility so your agents are always powered by the latest and greatest components.

 - LLM APIs: **Anthropic**, **AWS Bedrock**, **AzureAI**, **AzureOpenAI**, **Cohere**, **Google AI Studio**, **Google VertexAI**, **Mistral**, and **OpenAI**
 - LLM Orchestration: **LM Studio**, **Llamafiles**, **Ollama**, **TGI**, and **vLLM**